 - premenstrual mood symptoms, including PMS and PMDD.

-๐ Tip: Additional treatments for premenstrual mood symptoms include a dairy-free, histamine-reducing diet, magnesium, vitamin B6, and progesterone.
+💡Tip: Other treatments for premenstrual mood symptoms include a dairy-free, histamine-reducing diet, magnesium, vitamin B6, and progesterone.

-Don’t take iodine without testing for thyroid antibodies
+Don’t take iodine without testing thyroid antibodies

-Also, note that milligram-dose iodine is not safe during pregnancy or breastfeeding.
+💡Tip: Higher-dose iodine is not safe during pregnancy or breastfeeding.

 Food sources of iodine

-- Seafood (10 – 190 mcg per 100 grams).
+- Seafood: 10–190 mcg per 100 g

-- Egg yolks (24 mcg per yolk).
+- Egg yolks: 24 mcg per yolk

-- Iodized salt (400 mcg per teaspoon).
+- Iodized salt: ~400 mcg per tsp